tim0git/terraform-aws-gameday-template/README.md

 You can build the autoscaling group with `make autoscaling_group`

+We have configured a default web app in the user data, you can change this to whatever you want.
+We would recommend using it for the first deployment to test e2e the that you are serving traffic.

 We have set this up to scale at 50% cpu load.
 In addition, it will spin up three t3.medium instances, one in each AZ and configure the machine using the user data template.

 You can completely customise this configuration, by changing the variables in here: production/us-east-1/services/unicorn-rentals/autoscaling-group-ec2/terragrunt.hcl